rajveergangwar/fullwidthtouchslider/fullwidthtouchslider/readme.txt

-CONTENTS OF THIS FILE
+CONTENTS OF THIS MODULE
 ---------------------

  * Introduction
- 		this module create a full width slide which is responsive and touch slider
+ 		this module create a full width slide which is responsive and mobile

  * Requirements
- 		drupal 7
+ 		Drupal 7

  * Recommended modules